Cartus/cartus.github.io/index.md

 - Andrew Georgiou: Master at Cambridge, to Google Zurich
 - Caiqi Zhang: Master at Cambridge, to PhD at Cambridge
 - Henry Caushi: Undergrad at Cambridge, to Instructor at Warwick
-- Haochen Tan: PhD at CityU, to Researcher at Huawei Noah's Ark (HK)
+- Haochen Tan: PhD at CityU, to Researcher at Huawei Noah's Ark Hong Kong
 - Jing Xiong: Master at SYSU, to PhD at HKU
 - Jianqiao Lu: PhD at HKU
 - Ying Su: PhD at HKUST